jbd/packo/README.md

 	Pack 3: 44.1 MBytes / 2240 files
 	Pack 4: 44.1 MBytes / 2244 files

-You can see that there is 11202 files here and the process requires approximatively 1.1 MBytes of memory to run.
+You can see that there are 11202 files here and the process requires approximatively 1.1 MBytes of memory to run.
 I print this information because my implementation is simple : i'm building the full files list in memory.
 It shouldn't be a concern for most usage.
 In this example, each set of files is about 44 MBytes.

 If a want to write the list of files, i just add a filename name :